A paradox in the quantum-mechanical treatment of destructive measurements on photons: Discussion

 \section{Discussion}

 While it has been noted before that photons are destroyed in measurement, e.g. in \cite{Sudbery}, the literature lacks a treatment of the paradoxical consequences thereof.
-Sects. \ref{sect:VacuumState}-\ref{sect:AdHoc} discuss three ways by which one may attempt to get out of this paradox: \begin{enumerate}[(i)] \item we replace the quantum state of the photon by a (reduced) quantum state of the vacuum; \item we replace the PP by another projection postulate; \item we consider an \emph{ad hoc} modification of QM, postulating a two-step measurement process. \end{enumerate} Sect. \ref{sect:QNDM} briefly discusses quantum non-demolition measurements.
+Sects. \ref{sect:VacuumState}-\ref{sect:AdHoc} discuss three ways by which one may attempt to get out of this paradox: \begin{enumerate}[(i)] \item we replace the quantum state of the photon by a (reduced) quantum state of the vacuum; \item we replace the PP by another projection postulate; \item we consider an \emph{ad hoc} modification of QM, postulating a two-step measurement process. \end{enumerate} Sect. \ref{sect:QNDM} briefly discusses quantum non-demolition measurements, Sect. \ref{sect:extra} discusses advanced measurement schemes and decoherence.